Dyalog/HMon/docs/Protocol.md

 is made (which will supersede any already established) or a [`StopFacts`](#stopfacts) message is sent.

-**Note:** polling messages may occasionally stop when the interpreter is waiting on an external event such as a file operation, `⎕NA` call, etc.  It is currently also a limitation that polling messages may also stop when the interpreter is inactive - that is, when it is not running APL code or
+**Note:** polling responses may occasionally stop when the interpreter is waiting on an external event such as a file operation, `⎕NA` call, etc.  It is currently also a limitation that polling messages may also stop when the interpreter is inactive - that is, when it is not running APL code or